 Are There Good Cells In Bad Battery Packs?

-Yes!
-When a battery pack 'goes bad' it's because the BMS has decided to shut it off for one of many reasons.
-Usually, it's because a single cell has failed.
-Battery packs are made of multiple cells grouped in specific ways.
-If one cell dies, it will bring down the cells that it is immediately attached to.
-This is bad news for the cells in that group but its good news for the rest of the battery pack.
+So, if one cell dies, it will bring down the cells that it is immediately attached to.
+This is bad news for the cells in that group but it's good news for the rest of the battery pack.
 It generally means that the other cell groups are just fine.

-How To Break Down Lithium Ion Battery Packs
+How To Disassemble Lithium Ion Battery Packs

 Tools Required To Break Down Lithium Ion Battery Packs